Kcnarf/d3-voronoi-treemap/README.md

 * nested data are not handled; produces only first-level treemap

 ## Context
 D3 already provides a [d3-treemap](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap) module which produces a rectangular treemap.
-Such treempas could be distorted to fit shapes that are not rectangles (cf. [Distorded Treemap - d3-shaped treemap](http://bl.ocks.org/Kcnarf/976b2e854965eea17a7754517043b91f)).
+Such treemaps could be distorted to fit shapes that are not rectangles (cf. [Distorded Treemap - d3-shaped treemap](http://bl.ocks.org/Kcnarf/976b2e854965eea17a7754517043b91f)).

-This plugin allows to compute a treemap with a unique look-and-feel, where inner areas are not aligned each others.
-Furthermore, it can compute a treemap for any convex polygon, and not only a rectangle.
+This plugin allows to compute a treemap with a unique look-and-feel, where inner areas are not strictly aligned each others, and where the outer shape can be any hole-free convex polygons (squares, rectangles, pentagon, hexagon, ... any regular convex polygon, and also any non regular hole-free convex polygon).

+The drawback is that the computation of a Voronoï treemap is based on a iteration/looping process.
+Hence, it requires *some times*, depending on the number and type of data/weights, the desired representativeness of cell areas.

 ## Examples
 * *still to come*.